mark-watson/haskell_book/manuscript/kgcreator.md

                    ppart, tunion, uni]
 ~~~~~~~~

-TBD, discuss this long code listing
+Because the top level function is **textToCypher** returns a string wrapped in a monad, it is possibe to add "debug"" print statements in **textToCypher**.
+I left many such debug statements in the example code to help you understand the data that is being operated on.
+I leave it as an exercise to remove these print statements if you use this code in your own projects and no longer need to see the debug output.

 ## Top Level API Code for Handling Knowledge Graph Data Generation

 So far we have looked at processing command line arguments and processing individual input files.
 Now we look at higher level utility APIs for processing an entire directory of input files.
-The following listing shows the file API.hs:
+The following listing shows the file API.hs that contains the two top level helper functions we saw in **app/Main.hs**.

+The functions **processFilesToRdf** and **processFilesToNeo4j** both have the function type signature **FilePath->FilePath->IO()** and are very similar except for calling different helper functions to generate RDF triples or Cypher input graph data:

 {lang="haskell",linenos=on}
 ~~~~~~~~